z4kn4fein/kotlin-semver/README.md

     "1.1.0+build".toVersion(),
 ).sorted()

-// The content of the list variable will be:
+// The content will be:
 //   "1.0.1-alpha"
 //   "1.0.1-alpha.2"
 //   "1.0.1-alpha.3"